kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

      - Description
    * - environment
      - string
-     - The host name of the Suite environment where the customer is (example: login.emarsys.net)
+     - host name of the Suite environment where the customer is (example: login.emarsys.net)
    * - customer_id
      - int
-     - The ID of the customer in Suite database
+     - ID of the customer in the Suite database
    * - resource_id
      - int/string
-     - The ID of the resource that is being edited (Optional)
+     - ID of the resource that is edited (optional)
    * - resource_label
      - string
-     - The label that appeared below the node so far, if an existing resource is being edited (Optional)
+     - label that appeared below the node so far if an existing resource is edited (optional)
    * - language
      - string
-     - It specifies the admin's preferred language
+     - specifies the admin's preferred language

-Required response:
+Required Response:

  * A resource editor should be returned as an HTML page.
  * If the resource_id is sent as a GET parameter, then the page should be filled up with the current